fabnicol/mkg_docker_image/README.md

 `# TARGET=stage3-amd64 ./build.sh`

 You created **gentoo/stage3:amd64** and **gentoo/portage:latest** with the above commands.
-Alternatively, you can pull then DockerHub:
+Alternatively, you can pull then from DockerHub:

 `#docker image pull docker.io/gentoo/portage`
 `#docker image pull docker.io/gentoo/stage3:amd64`